Student-centric advice and objective recommendations

-The sticker price at Roseman University of Health Sciences is $0.00.
+The sticker price at Roseman University of Health Sciences is not reported.
 This sticker price includes costs for tuition, books and supplies, room and board, and other miscellaneous expenses.

 It’s also important to note that the cost of tuition can vary from year to year and you can expect the cost of tuition to rise over your four years in college.
 With that said, your financial aid will also be recalculated each year which will take into account any tuition increases.